perennialAutodidact/memory-snap/README.md

 Flip tiles to find matching images.
 The player who finds the most pairs wins!

 ## Project Setup
-This project uses Nx to manage a monorepo containing a backend server created with Express and a frontend application created with `create-react-app` (CRA).
+This project uses Turborepo to manage a monorepo containing a backend server created with Express and a frontend application created with `create-react-app` (CRA).

 - Install and/or switch to Node 18.17.1.
 - Run `git clone https://github.com/perennialAutodidact/memory-snap.git`